 The policy of promoting Biomass

-Biomass power sources are designated to be sustainable and CO2 free by policy but not by rational thinking, because their burnt plant material may well regrow eventually resorbing the CO2 produced when they burn.
+Biomass power sources are designated to be sustainable and CO2 free by policy but not by rational thinking.
+The reasoning being their burnt plant material may well regrow eventually reabsorbing the CO2 produced when they burn.

 - in spite of being declared “Carbon neutral”, by EU and UK policy it is far from Carbon neutral in its effect: for the same power produced, burning Biomass releases much more CO2 than other fossil fuels, (Coal, Lignite and most particularly Natural Gas).